Meningococcal disease

 Why

 Although it is rare, IMD is a serious infection that can cause significant illness, disability and death.
-Vaccination programs have successfully reduced the incidence of IMD caused by serogroup C. However, IMD caused by serogroup B continues to occur in Australia, and the incidence of IMD caused by serogroups W and Y has increased in recent years.
+Vaccination programs have successfully reduced the incidence of IMD caused by serogroup C. The incidence of IMD caused by serogroups W and Y increased from 2013 and 2015, respectively.

 See